 Alternatively, the plaintiff may remain unaware of all the potential types of damages typical in a wrongful death case.
 For most case types, Colorado law caps the amount of damages available for wrongful death claims.
 Currently, the cap for most wrongful death cases rests at just over $430,000.
 However, certain circumstances bring higher damage awards.
 For example, Colorado does not cap damages from a death resulting from a felony, such as manslaughter or murder.

 There is an order of priority for filing wrongful death claims in Colorado:

-Colorado statute lists the cause of a wrongful death as a “wrongful act, neglect or default of another person”, according to Statute 13-21-202.
+Colorado’s wrongful death statute lists the cause of a wrongful death as a “wrongful act, neglect or default of another person”, according to Statute 13-21-202.
 Thus, to prove wrongful death is to prove that another person’s error or intent caused a death which otherwise would not occur.

-To receive compensation for a Colorado wrongful death claim, the Denver wrongful death attorney must prove the defendant negligently or intentionally caused the death.
+To receive compensation for a Colorado wrongful death lawsuit, the Denver wrongful death attorney must prove the defendant negligently or intentionally caused the death.
 Each of the three main elements of negligence must exist:

 The plaintiff’s attorney then must prove that the defendant failed to take reasonable care and acted negligently.
 For example, doctors failing to act in a reasonable manner according to the standard of care and drivers refusing to follow the rules of the road fail to meet their duty of care.